The Midnight Munchies Myth

 - Your gut is primed for optimal nutrient absorption

-- Metabolism slows down
+- Metabolism slows to a crawl

-- Insulin sensitivity decreases
+- Insulin sensitivity takes a nosedive

 The Night Shift: What Happens When You Eat After Dark